 For the past several years, a group of 20-30 CSP students travel to the conference, along with Faith & Ministry faculty and staff.
 It has become a highlight of each academic year as the students grow in their understanding of servant-hearted vocation.

 Throughout the academic year, various departments and colleges host convocations and lectures.
 Of particular note for Faith & Ministry are the Poehler Lecture, the Vern Gundermann Reformation Heritage Lecture, and the Hoffmann Institute Lecture.

 Take a moment to visit the page and be enlightened through these inspiring presentations.

 The Office of Church Relations is led by Jane Wilke, Director.
 In this role, Jane works to build and encourage relationships between Concordia St. Paul and congregations throughout the Lutheran Church–Missouri Synod.
 Church Relations works closely with many departments on campus in providing opportunities and actively communicating the numerous ways CSP lives its mission as a Christ-centered, Lutheran university.

 If you are interested in scheduling a Concordia Sunday in your congregation, arranging a confirmation class or youth group visit, or having your pastor circuit meeting on campus, please reach out to Jane Wilke at [email protected].

 Placement rate within six months of graduation (geographically mobile grads)

-Concordia St. Paul’s church work faculty all have advanced degrees and are some of the nation’s leading experts in urban ministry, Christian education, theology, Christian leadership and more.
+Concordia St. Paul’s Faith & Ministry Team, led by the Rev. Dr. Mark Koschmann, are some of the nation’s leading experts in urban ministry, Christian education, theology, Christian leadership and more.